tasmota/docs/docs/Home-Assistant.md

 Deleting them from Home Assistant while Tasmota device is still active will simply rediscover all the entities.

-If you opt to switch to MQTT Discovery, issuing `SetOption19 1` command will remove all Tasmota (beta) entities and add new entities under the MQTT integration.
+If you opt to switch to MQTT Discovery, issuing `SetOption19 1` command will remove all Tasmota entities and add new entities under the MQTT integration.

 ### Supplemental Custom Discovery Message